Kuan-Liu/Kuan-Liu.github.io/prov.md

 ### (i) Estimated temporal R0 and daily new cases for Alberta, BC, Ontario and Quebec

-Table: Estimated temporal R0 and daily new cases for Alberta, BC, Ontario and Quebec as of  Jan 12, 2021
+Table: Estimated temporal R0 and daily new cases for Alberta, BC, Ontario and Quebec as of  May 12, 2021

 | Province | New confirmed cases by infection date | Expected change in daily cases | Effective reproduction no. |
 |:--------:|:-------------------------------------:|:------------------------------:|:--------------------------:|